 What Can You Do to Prevent Vertigo?

+Up to 40% of people may experience vertigo at one time or another in their lives.
+There are several conditions that may cause vertigo, a sudden sensation that you are spinning when you are actually standing still, or that the room around you is spinning.
 While that might not sound too bad, imagine that sensation lasting for hours or days.
 Vertigo attacks can be mild, lasting only moments, or so severe and persistent that you have difficulty doing everyday tasks.
 A common misconception is that vertigo is a fear of heights.
 Another misconception is that vertigo is mere dizziness, which is generally caused by a temporary change in blood pressure.
 Only someone who has experienced vertigo can tell you how annoying, frustrating, and even frightening an attack can be.
 Several other symptoms such as nausea can occur along with vertigo.
 Vertigo itself is only a symptom, caused by conditions usually affecting the inner ear.
 It may not be possible to prevent vertigo, unless you can avoid the underlying causes.
 The most common causes of vertigo can resolve on their own, however, and in the meantime there are things you can do to reduce vertigo’s effect on your quality of life.

 Common Causes of Vertigo